Uttar Pradesh: At least 10 killed as fire breaks out in bus after collision with truck in Kannauj

 Police said a DNA test will be conducted to identify passengers who dies because they were badly burnt.

 At least 10 people were feared killed when a fire broke out in a bus after a collision with a truck on a highway in Uttar Pradesh’s Kannauj district on Friday night, PTI reported, quoting District Magistrate Ravindra Kumar.
+The bus was on its way from Farrukhabad to Jaipur with around 60 passengers.

 Twenty-one people were taken to hospital with injuries, Kannauj Superintendent of Police Amrendra Prasad Singh said.

-The exact number of casualties will be known only later.
 Around 10 to 12 of the injured persons had jumped from the bus to save their lives, Singh said.
-The bus was on its way from Farrukhabad to Jaipur with around 60 passengers.

 Chief Minister Adityanath sent Cabinet minister Ram Naresh Agnihotri to the spot and sought a report from the district magistrate about the incident.
 He announced an ex gratia compensation of Rs 2 lakh to the families of those who lost their lives and Rs 50,000 to the injured.